Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 - Q: When using Zap A Card in Fluxx, can I take cards out of the discard pile?

-- Q: For the Goal Today’s Date, does the date always have to be represented with two digits (i.e. with a leading 0 for the first nine days)?
+- Q: For the Goal Today’s Date/Day of the Month, does the date always have to be represented with two digits (i.e. with a leading 0 for the first nine days)?

-- Q: With a Math Victory rule in play, can we use math to create one of the digits needed for the Goal?
-What if Grafting is also in play?
+- Q: Can we use math to create one of the digits needed for the Goal?
+What if Grafting/Combine Digits is also in play?

-- Q: If we are playing with Plan C, and Grafting comes into play, doesn’t that mean we can win without using math?
+- Q: If we are playing with Plan C/Math Rules, and Grafting/Combine Digits comes into play, doesn’t that mean we can win without using math?

-- Q: Are we allowed to make more than one number via Grafting?
+- Q: Are we allowed to make more than one number via Grafting/Combine Digits?

 - Q: Can I use Get On With It if I played my only card, but the Play rule says to play more?
 Does that count as “before my final play”?